ankitkmr150802/Intelligent-Fire-Detection-System/README.md

 ## 📌 Overview

+**🤔 Problem Description:**
+Fire incidents can cause catastrophic damage and loss of life when not detected early enough.
+Current detection methods, which rely primarily on traditional sensors, often have delayed response times that can lead to severe consequences.
+This creates a critical need for faster, more reliable detection systems that can identify fire hazards at their earliest stages.
+To address this challenge, this project implements advanced deep learning technology to detect fires and smoke as they emerge, enabling rapid response and intervention.

+**✅ Solution:**
+This Project represents a state-of-the-art approach to fire safety monitoring.
+At its core, the system uses YOLOv11, a powerful object detection model, to continuously analyze video feeds for signs of fire and smoke in real-time.
+When potential threats are detected, the system immediately sends alerts through Telegram/WhatsApp messaging platforms, ensuring that stakeholders are notified without delay.
+While this project is not integrated with communication channal.

 **This Project** is a real-time intelligent fire detection system designed to detect fire at an early stage and reduce the risk of large-scale damage.
 The model is trained on a **100,000+ image custom-curated dataset** using a **chunk-wise progressive training strategy**, enabling stable convergence and improved generalization.